JetBrains/kotlin-web-site/pages/docs/tutorials/native/mpp-ios-android.md

 The idea is to make every platform show similar text: `Kotlin Rocks on Android` and `Kotlin Rocks on iOS`, depending on the platform.
 We will reuse the way we generate the message.
-Let's create the main file under `SharedCode/src/commonMain/kotlin/common.kt`
+Let's create the file (and missing directories) `SharedCode/src/commonMain/kotlin/common.kt` with the following contents under the project root directory

 <div class="sample" markdown="1" mode="kotlin" theme="idea" data-highlight-only="1" auto-indent="false">